What are Ecological Site Descriptions (ESDs)?

 Site Characteristics - physiographic, climate, soil, and water features

-Plant Communities – vegetation states, species composition, and ecological dynamics
+Plant Communities – plant species, vegetation states, and ecological dynamics

-Site Interpretations – best management of the site and its related resources
+Site Interpretations – management alternatives for the site and its related resources

-Supporting Information – information and data sources, relationship to other ecological site
+Supporting Information – relevant literature, information and data sources

-View upcoming Ecological Site Description webinars to learn much more...
+View recorded Ecological Site Description webinars to learn much more...

 Where can I find Ecological Site Description Reports?

 NRCS Ecological Site Description (ESD) reports are stored and accessed within the Ecological Site Information System (ESIS).
-All approved and completed ESDs, both rangeland and forestland sites, are available to the general public from ESIS.
-Find out more about ESIS....
+All completed and approved ESDs, both rangeland and forestland sites, are available to the general public from ESIS.

 Ecological Site Inventory (ESI):

 The Ecological Site Inventory (ESI) section of ESIS allows for data entry of rangeland, forestry, and agroforestry inventory plots.
 This plot data is available to the public in a variety of report formats from ESI.